Scenic Train Rides in Colorado

 This one-of-a-kind facility features over 600 railroad-related artifacts ranging from a Virginia and Truckee Railroad switch key to a full-sized Colorado and Southern wooden Caboose available for examining both inside and out.

 Beginning at an elevation of 10,200 feet, the Leadville, Colorado & Southern Railroad scenic train ride departs from an 1893 station that takes passengers along the old Denver, South Park & Pacific and Colorado & Southern lines to the Continental Divide.
 As you begin your 900 foot assent on this 22 mile scenic train ride, you can take in the breath-taking panoramas across the Arkansas River Valley while you enjoy a humorous narrative about Leadville's colorful past.Directions

 Formerly a "Union" depot servicing both Rock Island and Union Pacific railroads, this 1910 Limon Depot, restored and maintained by Heritage Society volunteers, is a community treasure recently placed on the National Register of Historic Places.

 The Pikes Peak Cog Railway runs a three hour round trip scenic train ride to the summit at Pikes Peak.
-Pikes Peak is home to one of the largest herds of Rocky Mountain Bighorn Sheep in Colorado making for some great sights on the way to the sumit at 14,110 ft.
-Railway operates year round.Directions.
+Pikes Peak is home to one of the largest herds of Rocky Mountain Bighorn Sheep in Colorado making for some great sights on the way to the summit at 14,110 ft.
+Railway operates year round.Directions

 Tiny Town Railroad is located in a former Colorado & Southern 1882 depot with railroad exhibits.
 Depending on the day, you’ll ride behind either a scale model steam engine, or a Rio Grande F7 diesel replica.